avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 End users see expedited but identical transaction results.
 3. Irregular stop-the-world events like database compaction are amortised over multiple blocks.
 4. Introduces additional bursty throughput by eagerly accepting transactions, without a reduction in security guarantees.
-5. Non-data-dependent transactions, such as EOA-to-EOA transfers of value, can be observed prior to execution.
+5. Third-party accounting of non-data-dependent transactions, such as EOA-to-EOA transfers of value, can be performed prior to execution.

 ### Future features